 Wondering how you'll live and study?
 The Guidebook for Exchange/Visiting Students, essential handbook for all prospective and current visiting students, is likely to answer your questions!
-You are encouraged to refer to Chapter 2 and 5 for information on pre-arrival arrangements and campus life.
+You are encouraged to refer to VISA, FINANCE, TRANSPORTATION and SURIVAL INFORMATION for information on pre-arrival arrangements and campus life.

 Manager, International Students Division